-The cancer may be gone, but its hurricane of destruction continues.
+The cancer may be gone, but its destruction continues.
 The trauma of diagnosis, chemo, radiation and medication decimate me, body and soul.
-By 2017, I've gained 50 pounds, lost mobility and have constant pain in my joints.
-The weight makes me miserable and clumsy.
+My 50 pound weight gain, lost mobility and joint pain make me miserable and clumsy.
 Sleep is fragmented, energy zero.

-Naturally, I overdo it immediately with my first attempt at getting in shape in 2015.
-This results in a torn hamstring that does not heal properly for a year.
-The pain is enormous and constant, the limb weak.
-I tear another compensating muscle in the front of the leg.
-A cane is now required to simply walk and the next 6 months are spent icing, wrapping and elevating and gimping.
-You may have guessed, this results in weight gain, depression and hopelessness.
+My first attempt at getting in shape in 2015 results in a torn hamstring that does not heal.
+The pain is enormous and constant, the limb weak so I tear another compensating muscle.
+A cane is required to simply walk and the next 6 months are spent icing, wrapping, elevating and limping along.

-It's a dark time and there's a temptation to give up having any semblance of my old, healthy body.
+It's a dark time.
+There is temptation to give up.
 Obese people understand this - when even getting up out of a chair is difficult and painful, what's the point?
-Fuck it, bring on the fried chicken.
-Maybe this is just the way my life will be from now on.
+Maybe better to just bring on the fried chicken, if this is my life now.
 Perhaps one day some cute fireman will cut down a wall to remove my 700 pound corpse, still clutching dead chicken bones.

 Since I feel like Zero, where better to begin?
 That leg protests immediately.
-It hurts to move, I cannot keep up with the instructor.
-My moves are clumsy and unbalanced, with limited range of motion.
-This makes me want to stop, cry, to order a pizza.
-Instead, I continue with careful attention and at my own pace.
-The leg aches 24/7, but in a good way.
+It aches, my moves are clumsy and unbalanced, with limited range of motion.
 Pilates Core for Beginners is incredibly difficult, because my core is rotten.
 I continue.

-Yesterday was a rest day - and I was tempted to workout because already my day does not feel right without it.
+Yesterday was a rest day - was tempted to workout because already my day does not feel right without it.
 I didn't though.
 No reason to rush it.